ShiroKatake/react-learning/README.md

 > :question: **Q6**: Is there an occasion where we would use functional components over class-based components?

 :thinking: **Theory**: I know class-based is superior, but it feels unnecessary having to type extra lines when you don't even use it.
+I guess if you don't need to use the React.Component's functions then you don't need it.

 ---